greenthegarden/homelab/README.md

 The compute server is running [Proxmox Virtual Environment 8 hypervisor][compsoft] as the OS.
 This allows both virtual machines and LXC Linux Containers to be used to host the services and applications within the Homelab.

-Proxmox 8 was installed on top of Debian 12 as I was unable to boot directly into the Proxmox installer.
+Proxmox 8 was installed on top of Debian 12 as I was unable to boot the Compute Server directly into the Proxmox installer.

 Some good sources of information for setting up Proxmox are: